Nebraska delays Medicaid expansion until October 2020; Morfeld threatens lawsuit

-“The plan leaves the health of 90,000 Nebraskans who are unable to access care in jeopardy for two more years,” said Molly McCleery, health care access program director for Appleseed.
+“The plan leaves the health of 90,000 Nebraskans who are unable to access care in jeopardy for two more years,” Molly McCleery, health care access program director for Appleseed, said.

 “Thirty-four other states have developed solutions to expand Medicaid quickly and effectively,” she said.
 “To imply that Nebraska does not have the ability to do the same is disingenuous.”

-Dr. Matthew Van Patton, DHHS Medicaid and long-term care division director, said it is important that “this be done right.”
+Dr. Matthew Van Patton, DHHS long-term care division director, said it is important that “this be done right.”

 In order to retain full coverage, the plan provides that recipients must participate in active health care and health care management and either be actively caring for a relative, volunteering with a public charity, attending college or in apprenticeship work or engaged in job-seeking activities at least 80 hours per month.